zarr-developers/governance/GOVERNANCE.md

 ## The Community

-The zarr community consists of anyone using or working with the project in any way.
+The Zarr community consists of anyone using or working with the project in any way.

 ## Contributors